|

 computer program to convert written Tibetan into Tibetan Braille has

 been developed by a German blind mathematician, Eberhard Hahn.
-Tibetan
+Further

 texts can be typed into a computer through Wylie transliteration, and